 Ask us about our Veteran discount!
 We hold those whom serve and have served our country in the highest esteem.
 Thank you for the freedoms we enjoy every day.

 Leroy has Service-Mobility Assistance Dogs!
 Each dog is Public Access tested and goes through an extensive socialization and obedience regiment.
-Our Service Dogs follow wheel-chairs, open doors, turn on and off light switches, pick up dropped items, and dial Dog 911.
+Our Service Dogs follow wheel-chairs, open doors, turn on and off light switches.
 Leroy’s dogs are kind, intelligent, and live to please!

 What I look for in a dog to train as a Mobility Assist Service Dog

 The first attribute of a dog who makes it into my program is simple eye contact.
 When I work with dogs at this level, eye contact is everything.
 If a dog does this naturally, I know he is asking me how he can please me.
 This means the dog is coachable.
 The second attribute is a quiet mind.
 Border Collies think all the time but the ABCA Border Collies are bred with intelligence as a priority.
 This makes them receptive to information versus being reactionary to situations.
 Finally, is the dog having fun during training or is the occupation a chore?
 Not all dogs take to Service Dog work.
 That’s ok!

 Elvin is 2 years old.
 He has a quiet temperament and very intelligent, quiet mind.
 Elvin has a solid obedience handle and sticks to your side on and off leash.
 He matches his pace to the handler’s and is very polite.
 Elvin has been in elevators, down-town major cities, and restaurants.
 He continues his intense socialization training.

 Elvin turns on lights, opens handicap doors, and tracks a wheelchair.

 Voice Commands: Recall, Lie-down, Stay, Behind, That’ll Do, Switch, Door